Battle of Cowpens: Patriot counterattack

 When Tarleton's right flank and center line collapsed, only a minority of the 71st Highlanders were putting up a fight against part of Howard's line.
-Tarleton, realizing how desperate his situation was, rode back to his sole remaining intact unit, the British Legion cavalry.
+Tarleton, realizing how desperate his situation was, rode back to his sole remaining intact troops, the cavalry of the British Legion.
 He ordered them to charge, but they instead fled the field.
 The Highlanders, surrounded by militia and Continentals, surrendered.
-Desperate to save something, Tarleton found about forty cavalrymen and with them tried to retrieve his two cannons, but they had been captured, and he too retreated from the field.
-Although their charge was initially effective, the dragoons, numbering about 50, were quickly surprised and outnumbered by concealed American cavalry, under Colonel William Washington, and driven back in disarray.
-Washington was in close pursuit of the retreating Tarleton and found himself somewhat isolated.
+Desperate to save something, Tarleton found about 40 cavalrymen and with them tried to retrieve his two cannons, but they had been captured, and he too retreated from the field.
+Although their charge was initially effective, the dragoons, numbering about 50, were quickly surprised and outnumbered by Washington's concealed cavalry, and they were driven back in disarray.

+A supposed "duel" between Continental and British cavalry became legendary.
+According to one story, an "anecdote" by an Evan Lloyd of the 17th, Washington called out during the action, "Where is now the boasting Tarleton?"
+Cornet Patterson of the 17th then rode up to attack him, and was killed by Washington's orderly trumpeter.

+Other versions add that Washington was pursuing Tarleton and became isolated.
 He was attacked by the British commander and two of his men.
-Tarleton was stopped by Washington himself, who attacked him with his sword, calling out, "Where is now the boasting, Tarleton?"
-A cornet of the 17th, Thomas Patterson, rode up to strike Washington, but was shot by Washington's orderly trumpeter.
-Washington survived this assault and in the process wounded Tarleton on his right hand with a sabre blow, while Tarleton creased Washington's knee with a pistol shot that also wounded his horse.
-It was now 8:00 a.m., and the battle had lasted approximately one hour.
-Washington pursued Tarleton for sixteen miles, but gave up the chase when he came to the plantation of local planter Adam Goudylock near Thicketty Creek.
-Tarleton was able to escape capture by forcing Goudylock to serve as guide.
+Tarleton was stopped by Washington, who attacked him with his sword.